 150 Lap $10,000 TO WIN MADERA SPEEDWAY SHORT TRACK SHOOTOUT ENTRY FORM

-Attention drivers, to be more racer friendly you can call the race office at 209-356-1968 to pre-enter or e-mail firstname.lastname@example.org, leave your name, car number and owners name.
-You will fill out your entry at the track on October 6th and pay at the track, but you will get a pre-entry discount by getting on the list.
+Attention drivers, PRE-ENTRY for the Nut Up Short Track Shootout begins on September 10th and to be more racer friendly you can call the race office at 209-356-1968 to pre-enter or e-mail firstname.lastname@example.org, leave your name, age, home town, car number and owners name and a contact phone number.
+You will fill out your entry at the track on October 5th and pay at the track, but you will get a pre-entry discount by getting on the list.
 We are doing the parking list according to the date the entries come in.
 This is also the entry list we use for the media.

 THE "B" MAIN PAYS $1,000 TO WIN!

-* Early Entry is from 9-1 thru 9-23 ( we will draw one driver name that will win a free entry from the early entries)
+* Early Entry is from 9-10 thru 9-22 (we will draw one driver name that will win a free entry from the early entries)

 The October $10,000 to win Short Track Shootout is open to all drivers ages 14 and older, the rules are simple and the race procedures are straight forward.